Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

 ## Add Items

 ### Add Items
-Adding an item to the dictionary is done by using a new index key and assigning a value to it:
+Adding an item to the dictionary is done by using a new index key and assigning a value to it.

 **Code Example**
     ```jac linenums="1"